totaljs/components/j-Audio/readme.md

 - easy usage
 - singleton
 - the component can `play` and `stop` audio/sound `mp3`
-- `data-jc-path` represents volume control
+- `path` represents a volume control

 __Methods__: